fasseg/crumbs/README.md

 ### Auto Completion

 An auto completion file for the bash shell is included and installed in `/usr/local/share/crumbs/crumbs-completion.bash`.
-Inm order to enable the completion it can e.g. be added to the user's `.bashrc` file:
+In order to enable the completion you can copy the file `crumbs-completion.bash` to e.g. `/usr/local/share/crumbs/` and source in your `.bashrc` file:
 ```bash
 echo "source /usr/local/share/crumbs/crumbs-completion.bash" >> ~/.bashrc